Stake vs Pearler

 Stake vs Pearler (2026):

-Fees, features, and who each one is built for
+Fees, FX costs and who each is built for

-Both are ASIC-regulated, CHESS-sponsored Australian brokers — but they are built for different investors.
-Stake gives you US and ASX access with low per-trade costs; Pearler is purpose-built for long-term ETF investors who want automated recurring contributions on the ASX.
+Both are ASIC-regulated, CHESS-sponsored Australian brokers with access to ASX and US markets — but they are built around very different investing philosophies.
+Stake gives you broader market access and fractional US shares; Pearler is purpose-built for long-term ETF investors who want automated recurring contributions and lower FX costs on US trades.

 Vintage-style comparison infographic showing Stake vs Pearler, with two smartphones displaying each broker, a central feature comparison table, coins and financial documents around it, and notes highlighting stocks and ETFs, savings plans, fractional shares, trading fees, and Australian/EU regulation.